EstimatedEst. Read Time: 16 minutes

 dumbbell weighted plyometric chinup exercise

-You want to explode your body up and over the bar with a quick catch and release of the cross bar.
+2. Explode your body up and over the bar with a quick catch and release of the cross bar.
+Keep your core muscles tight throughout the movement.

 HYPERTROPHY